- Mild fever

 There are different types of pericarditis based on the cause or the effect of the inflammation on the pericardium.

 The cause of this heart infection is usually hard to identify.
-Most of the time, the doctors would only suspect viral infection or they would be completely unable to identify the cause (idiopathic).
+Most of the time, the doctors would only suspect viral infection.
+In some cases, the cause cannot be pin-pointed or is idiopathic.

 Nevertheless, there are instances wherein the thin sac-like membrane around the heart gets irritated and inflamed after a major heart attack due to the irritation of the damaged heart muscle.